These Talent Mobility Conversations Failing to Happen?

 Setting Employees Up For Success

-Ensuring relocation success goes far beyond the logistics of a move.
+Ensuring relocation and talent mobility success goes far beyond the logistics of a move.
 Employers must take a holistic approach to not only ensure a smooth relocation but also the personal and family integration into the community, since 70% of relocation failures can be attributed to a lack of family adjustment, and loss of productivity following a move can be significant.
 Additionally, 41% of millennials are concerned about making new friends in the new location.
 If an employee is spending time working through the personal issues of a move, they’re likely to be less engaged at work and less likely to stay in the job.
 By helping employees and their families adjust to their new homes and communities, your company is protecting its relocation investment.

 Even before the move takes place, pre-decision assistance can support an employee considering a relocation by alleviating concerns about the partner’s career or special needs children for example.
 Help them address the biggest obstacles they face in considering the relocation, while increasing offer acceptance.